 Swing by Thailand’s largest market and indulge in sensory delight — window shopping doesn’t get much better than this.

-Once the home of the Old Kings of Thailand, it now exists as a communal meeting place, complete with beautiful temples adorned with carvings and colors of the old monarchs.
+Once the home of the Old Kings of Thailand, The Grand Palace now exists as a communal meeting place, complete with beautiful temples adorned with carvings and colours of the old monarchs.
+It’s also located right in the heart of downtown Bangkok

 - Hours: 08:30-15:30